AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/use-cases.md

 ## Universal Editor Concepts {#concepts}

 For a page or app to be editable by the Universal Editor, it must be properly instrumented.
-This instrumentation is metadata that tells the Universal Editor what is editable and how to edit it.
+Once instrumented, it can be further adapted to your project needs.

 * [Attributes and Types](/help/implementing/universal-editor/attributes-types.md) - In order for an app or page to be editable by the Universal Editor, it must be properly instrumented.
 This includes including the proper metadata so the editor can edit the content of the app.
 * [Model Definitions, Fields, and Component Types](/help/implementing/universal-editor/field-types.md) - Once the metadata is present to enable editing of a component, you define what fields and component types they can manipulate in the properties rail of the editor.
 You do this by creating a model and linking to that from the component.